sudan94/chat-pdf-hugginface/README.md

 ```
 Then, I added some modules that are needed for app.py that were not in requirements.txt.

-A conda environment is used instead of ven virtual environment
+A `conda` environment is used instead of `venv` virtual environment

 ## Installation